-- ▶ Will explore design space for mixed-used development for Amazon's future HQ2 - ▶ Problem: Design a site plan for how individual spaces within site will be arranged - ▶ Which spaces will be adjacent on same street, hallway, floor, building, etc. - ▶ e.g., Will there be a single food court for high end dining and fast food?
-Or will each dining establish be by itself? - ▶ Includes spaces of several types: office space, hotel space, apartments, condos, retail (clothing, etc.), high end dining, fast food - ▶ Can assume for each type, will be several instances (e.g., at least 3 fast food restaurants) - ▶ Example design goals: minimize pedestrian travel time, retail discoverability
+- ▶ Will explore design space for mixed-used development for Mason's new IDIA / SOC building in Arlington - ▶ Problem: Design a site plan for how individual spaces within site will be arranged - ▶ Which spaces will be adjacent on same street, hallway, floor, building, etc. - ▶ e.g., Where will classrooms go? - ▶ e.g., Will fast food options be located on first floor or upper floor?
+Will restaurants be adjacent or located elsewhere? - ▶ Includes spaces of several types: office space for researchers, classrooms, office space for companies, retail (clothing, etc.), restaurants, fast food - ▶ Can assume for each type, will be several instances (e.g., at least 3 fast food restaurants) - ▶ Example design goals: minimize pedestrian travel time, retail discoverability, encourage spontaneous collaboration